 Dog skin allergies have been on the rise.
-Over the last ten years, the number of canines suffering from skin allergies increased by 30%.
+Over the last ten years, the number of canines experiencing seasonal skin allergies increased by 30%.

-Skin allergies in dogs, also known as dermatitis, stem from a variety of causes.
-Treatments vary, and some allergies are only treatable through lifestyle changes.
+Skin allergies in dogs stem from a variety of causes.
+Support options vary, and some allergies are only managed through lifestyle changes.

 Do you know the signs of allergies in dogs?
-Keep reading to learn everything there is to know about how to treat dog allergies and signs of a skin allergy in your dog.
+Keep reading to learn everything there is to know about how to manage dog allergies and signs of a skin allergy in your dog.

 What Causes Dog Skin Allergies?